csdear/react_tdd/README.md

 # react_tdd

 Im just a seed, water me.
-Use this as a basis for react projects.
-Includes Eslint, webpack, babel, react, react-dom any others.
-Using gitignore node template -- node_modules file has been suppressed.
+A contact list app.
+Utilizes local storage to store contacts.
+Can add, edit, delete contacts.
+Unit tests in a TDD style written for each feature, utilizing React Testing Library and JEST.

+    "npm run test" Run Unit Tests
+    "npm run start"  Run the App

+ Originaly spun up from React _BASE...
 See also personal notes under |REACT GTFU|.